 You want to know how to deal with rejection and move on quickly.
-As the senior editor and founder of Believe and Create, I’ve heard that request often.

 I get why you want to learn the best way to deal with rejection because I understand the pain you’re going through.
 I’ve felt it many, many, many times.
 I remember yelling at the top of my lungs “I’m sick and tired of being rejected!” and then sulking for days over what I felt I lost (though in reality, I never had “it” to begin with).

 Here are just a handful of the many ways I’ve experienced rejection in life …

 It happened again.
 That gut-wrenching, heart-breaking sting of rejection.
 I didn’t get the gig that I desperately wanted … the job I would have been so good at.
 Why didn’t they see how perfect I was for this?
 I would have been awesome.
 Why does this keep happening?
 Why won’t a window open?

 It happened again.
 The person I’ve dreamed about for months wants someone else … I feel like love’s loser once again.
 He’s making the wrong choice.
 He and I are soul mates, I just know it.
 I suppose this is just the universe’s way of telling me it’s not meant to be, but why oh why does it have to hurt so badly … again?

 It happened again.
 I applied for a great college and I could see myself at home on the campus, hanging out at the student union, and walking across the stage in my cap and gown four years from now.
 But then the letter arrived: Rejected.
 Again.
 Dammit, why?
 Why does this keep happening to me?!

 Do any of these scenarios sound familiar to you?
 I’ve experienced all of them over the years and based on recent experiences, it doesn’t look like rejection will be taking a graceful exit from my life story anytime soon.

 Rejection hurts.
 It’s confusing.
 It’s disappointing.
 I used to let it drag me down … way down, in fact.